-281—Iowa Administrative Code 12.3(5) Requirements for Graduation.
-Each board providing a program through Grade 12 shall adopt a policy establishing the requirements students must meet for high school graduation.
-This policy shall make provision for early graduation and shall be consistent with these requirements, Iowa Code section 280.14, and the requirements in the introductory paragraph of subrule 281—Iowa Administrative Code 12.5(5).
+Each board providing a program through grade 12 must adopt a policy establishing the requirements students must meet for high school graduation (Iowa Administrative Code rule 281—12.3(5)).
+This policy must provide for early graduation and must be consistent with the requirements of Iowa Code section 280.14 and the requirements in the introductory paragraph of Iowa Administrative Code subrule 281—12.5(5).

 Rule Interpretation from the Chapter 12 Matrix

-- Financial Literacy – SF 139 requires all students, beginning with the graduating class of 2021, to complete one-half unit of financial literacy as a high school graduation requirement.
+- Financial Literacy – 2019 Iowa Acts, SF 139 requires all students, beginning with the graduating class of 2021, to complete one-half unit of financial literacy as a high school graduation requirement.

 - Criteria established for early graduation are locally determined.